ryo-nishinohara/daily/daily-template.md

 # 2022-- daily

 ## Purpose of the daily report
+- Enhance my English ability
+  - Make it possible to use crrect English
+  - Output what I've learned
+- Manage my life
+  - Make to-do-list for tomorrow
+  - Review what I did on that day

 ## What I did today

 ## Things to do tomorrow (TO-DO-LIST today)